geisa/specification/source/app-isolation.rst

 Permissions
 ^^^^^^^^^^^

-Most if not all of the bullets below are achieved by having each app in its own isolated conainer.
+Most if not all of the bullets below are achieved by having each app in its own isolated container.

-- Apps should run in independent processes
+- Apps should run in their own isolated and controlled environment, whether implemented as separate processes or sandboxes
 - Apps must run with least privilege
 - Apps access permissions should be deny by default
 - App-to-app communication will be denied by default